shubham-dobhal/Interpreter/README.md

-Here is code for interpreter in c++ code
+Here is code for interpreter in C code